 DESC will not approve a second training program if the customer withdrew from or failed to complete the initial training program, unless the customer previously requested and was granted additional time to complete the training program due to life circumstances.
-The Detroit at Work Career Center must have this extension documented.
+The Michigan Works!
+One-Stop Service Center must have this extension documented.
 If funds are limited, DESC reserves the right to prioritize funds for customers receiving assistance with training for the first time.

-The time limit for a customer to enroll into an approved training program is within thirty (30) days of their initial approval notice.
+The time limit for a customer to enroll into an approved training program is within 30 days of their initial approval notice.